 Resistant to Heat

-Because of its heat resistance nature, vinyl flooring is a nice choice for areas like kitchens that encounter higher temperatures.
+Because of its heat resistance nature, vinyl flooring is an excellent choice for areas like kitchens with higher temperatures.

 Sound and Moisture Proof

 Vinyl flooring is soundproof due to its multi-layer composition, keeping your home quiet even if you reside in an especially noisy region.
-Besides, it is almost fully moisture resistant, making it appropriate for spaces like bathrooms and kitchens where spills are common.
+Besides, it is almost entirely moisture resistant, making it appropriate for spaces like bathrooms and kitchens where spills are everyday.

 Choosing a Vinyl Flooring Material